 3. EPS – Encapsulated PostScript

 The EPS file format is a graphic format for vector-based images in Adobe Illustrator.
 It is used for printing and editing purposes, and is commonly referred to as ‘working files’ or ‘master files’.
 EPS is easily scalable for print and editable on design software like Adobe Illustrator or Photoshop.
 These files can be in vector file format, and support transparent backgrounds.
-EPS files are used to put logos on Print materials, stickers and labels, and clothing.
+EPS files are used to put logos on Print materials, stickers and labels, soccer, sport accessories and clothing.

 4. PDF – Portable Document Format